JAForbes/blog/posts/node-scripting-tips.md

 I've gone and read the papertrail docs to figure out what each columns header is, and brought in ramda as a utility library.

-R.zipObj takes an array of keys and an array of values and mashes them into an object.
-The native equivalent is Object.fromEntries.
-But I've developed a habit not to use that everywhere yet because it's not supported in all environments.
-Also, we're scripting, and I know ramda quite well, so I'm using what feels effortless for me.
-You might want to use lodash, or some other approach - and that's exactly what I recommend when scripting.
+`R.zipObj` takes an array of keys and an array of values and mashes them into an object.
+The native equivalent is `Object.fromEntries`.
+But I've developed a habit not to use that everywhere yet, because it's not supported in all environments.
+Also, we're scripting, and I know `ramda` quite well, so I'm using what feels easy for me.
+You might want to use `lodash` (don't), or some other approach - and that's exactly what I recommend when scripting.
 Don't copy me!
 Use what you're familiar and comfortable with.

 One thing left.
 I want to filter which log files to download.
 And I need to know what log files are available to download.